 A highly qualified medical team at the clinic includes board certified physicians, residents from Rutgers Robert Wood Johnson Medical School, advance practice nurses, registered nurses, nutritionists, social workers and health educators.

 Financial assistance for the cost of services received at the Community Health Center is available to eligible individuals.
 A Community Health Center representative will walk you through the application process and requirements to receive financial assistance.
 Generally, individuals who are determined to be uninsured are eligible to receive financial assistance for all or part of the costs of the care and service they receive at the Community Health Center.

 Services may be provided free of charge to those who qualify for the New Jersey Hospital Care Payment Assistance Program (Charity Care Assistance).
 Other individuals may be eligible for Medicare, Medicaid or Medicaid Managed Care.

 Several bus routes provide service to PMC via New Jersey Transit (NJT) 600 Middlesex County Area Transit (MCAT) M6.
 You can make connections at various locations throughout the area.

 For information on other available transportation services to the clinic, click here.

-The Bristol-Myers Squibb Community Health Center is open Monday through Friday, 8 a.m. to 8 p.m., and Saturday from 8 a.m. to noon.
+The Bristol-Myers Squibb Community Health Center is currently open Monday through Friday, 8 a.m. – 4:30 p.m. — after hours are temporarily suspended.